sparkfun/SparkFun_GNSSDO/docs/atomichron.md

 <figcaption markdown>By default, the Fugro AtomiChron subscription shows as "expired".</figcaption>
 </figure>

-With AtomiChron, you have the option to use (prefer) the individual GPS or Galileo clock bias from **FugroTimeOffset** over the Fugro composite bias.
+With AtomiChron, the firmware will use the Fugro composite bias reported in **FugroTimeOffset** to discipline the TCXO frequency.
+You also have the option to prefer the individual GPS or Galileo clock bias over the Fugro composite bias.
 Please refer to the [ESP32 firmware settings](./software_overview.md#configure-operation) for more details.

 <figure markdown>
 [![Fugro AtomiChron active](./assets/img/hookup_guide/AtomiChron-Active.png){ width="400" }](./assets/img/hookup_guide/AtomiChron-Active.png "Click to enlarge")